ani3h/ToDo-Project/README.md

-#ToDo List

-Hello,This is my ToDo List project.
+# ToDo List

-In this project, I explore the basics of JavaScript and make a simple ToDo List.
+In this project, I explore the basics of JavaScript and make a simple ToDo List web application.